millywithnobrim/network-plus-troubleshooting-labs/Lab02-DHCP-Failure-Troubleshooting/README.md

 1. Use the **Command Prompt** on each PC to gather IP configuration details (`ipconfig`).
 2. Verify VLAN membership using `show vlan brief`.
 3. Check trunk status using `show interfaces trunk`.
-4. Inspect router subinterfaces and DHCP scopes.
+4. Inspect router subinterface and DHCP configuration for VLAN 10.
 5. Identify and correct the misconfiguration(s).
-6. Verify both PCs obtain valid DHCP addresses.
+6. Verify the PC receives a valid DHCP address.
-7. Confirm inter-VLAN connectivity using `ping`.
+7. Confirm connectivity using `ping`.

 ---

 ## Success Criteria
-- PC1 receives an IP in the **VLAN 10** subnet.
+- The PC receives an IP in the **VLAN 10** subnet.
-- PC2 receives an IP in the **VLAN 20** subnet.
-- The switch trunk toward the router is operational.
+- The switch trunk (if used) is operational.
-- Router subinterfaces for each VLAN are correctly configured.
+- The router subinterface for VLAN 10 is correctly configured.
-- Both PCs can ping their default gateways **and each other**.
+- The PC can ping its default gateway.
 - Grading checks (if using Packet Tracer Activity Wizard) pass.

 ---